 Preamble

+NASA aligns its science programs with national policy and works towards implementing the priorities defined in the decadal survey produced by the National Research Council (NRC) of the National Academies.
+The decadal surveys are the result of a science and mission prioritization process executed by expert panels using broad community input gathered by representative committees.
+A Heliophysics Science and Technology Roadmap has been developed by the NASA Advisory Council’s Heliophysics Subcommittee, with substantial input from the Heliophysics community, to look at strategies for implementing the decadal survey recommendations.
+The Heliophysics Science and Technology Roadmap provides the framework for guiding investment choices both on tactical and strategic scales and in the context of the decadal survey.
+To achieve the science objectives of the Heliophysics Division (HPD), the roadmap recommends a strategy that leverages all program elements of the Division.
+The recommendations include new missions to be deployed within the Explorer, STP, and LWS mission lines, establishing the queue of science targets as shown in Figure 1.
+These targets address the most compelling science questions in Heliophysics and provide several new opportunities for discovery.
+The Heliophysics research strategy is based upon prioritized, yet flexible, science objectives.

 The Heliophysics Roadmap Committee is charged with implementing the recent National Academies Decadal Survey for Heliophysics entitled, “Solar and Space Physics: A Science for a Technological Society.”
-This Decadal Survey represents the consensus opinion of the heliophysics community regarding science objectives and implementation priorities for the next decade.
-The development of the Decadal Survey involved 105 members, 288 white papers, from 2010-2012.
 The Decadal Survey establishes strategic objectives and initiatives, and was based on a set of reasonable budget expectations.
-The budget situation changed dramatically between the beginning of the Decadal Survey and the beginning of the Roadmap.
-The difference in projections amounts to an unplanned deficit $100M/year in 2024.
-That has significant ramifications for the implementation program.
+The budget situation changed dramatically between the beginning of the Decadal Survey and the release of the Roadmap.
+The difference in projections amounts to an unplanned deficit of $100M per year by 2024, which has significant ramifications for the implementation program.

 The Decadal Survey provides guidance for completion of the recommendations when the Heliophysics operating budget is highly constrained.
-In accordance with this guidance we prioritize the existing program, the grants program and the Explorer program ahead of the new strategic missions.
-We succeed in providing full implementation of the Decadal Survey’s highest priorities, including the implementation of NASA’s portion of the Diversify, Realize, Integrate, Venture, and Educate (DRIVE) program, augmentation of the Heliophysics Explorers, and a rebalancing of the heliophysics research and flight portfolio.
+In accordance with this guidance this Roadmap prioritizes the existing program, the grants program and the Explorer program ahead of the new strategic missions.
+The Roadmap provides implementation of the Decadal Survey’s highest priorities, including the implementation of NASA’s portion of the Diversify, Realize, Integrate, Venture, and Educate (DRIVE) program, augmentation of the Heliophysics Explorers, and a rebalancing of the heliophysics research and flight portfolio.
 The time frame for this implementation is delayed from 2016 to 2019.
-Given the current budgetary uncertainty, the Heliophysics Roadmap Committee recommends that HPD 1) remain flexible in its program implementation, 2) utilize the full range of flight opportunities (e.g., sounding rockets, s, hosted payloads, etc.) to achieve its science objectives, and 3) protect the core Research and Analysis (R&A) program.
+Given the current budgetary uncertainty, the Heliophysics Roadmap recommends that Heliophysics Division (HPD) 1) remain flexible in its program implementation, 2) utilize the full range of flight opportunities (e.g., sounding rockets, CubeSats, hosted payloads, etc.) to achieve its science objectives, and 3) protect the core Research and Analysis (R&A) program.

 Heliophysics, the science